lkerr/groundfish-MSE/documentation/econ_module.md

 ***
 ### Status
-The full code doesn't run yet, I'm having trouble with reading in a few biological parameters, but I expect this problem to resolve once the sequencing of  runSim.R is updated.
+The code runs, but is missing a few things. "runSim.R" runs, but will take a while to run.

-### What is Beneath Economic module
+### Statistics Behind the Economic simulation module
 The population of vessels in the statistical model is: "Vessels that landed groundfish in the 2004-2015 time period, primarily used gillnet or trawl to catch groundfish, elected to fish in the sector program in 2010-2015, and were not falsifying their catch or sales records."  $i$ indexes individuals, $n$ indexes target, and $t$ indexes time (days).

 The statistical economic module has two stages.
 In the first stage, we estimate a Schaefer's harvest equation